Mononoke5509/dagga-space/README.md

 # Dagga Space
-A simple and accessible cannabis guide and blog with no tracking, advertisements, or offers.
+A simple and accessible cannabis guide and blog with no tracking, ads, or offers.
 Dagga Space is built with [Docusaurus](https://docusaurus.io/) v2.

 ## Running the app
 You'll need [Node](https://nodejs.org/en/) v16 or higher.